 We like an early morning or late afternoon walk at Freedom Park.
 The 0.6-mile paved loop around the pond is easy and scenic, and there are plenty of benches and shady spots to stop and rest or people watch along the way.
 There’s also a dog water fountain near the park’s entrance on the Princeton Avenue side if your pup needs a drink while you’re there.

-What’s your go-to dog-friendly patio in Charlotte?
+Go-to dog-friendly patio in Charlotte?

 Chester’s a regular at Brawley’s Beverage.
 Sure, that’s got a lot to do with how much we love its neighborhood vibe and solid tap list, but there’s also plenty of water bowls, ample shade and limitless two- and four-legged friends for Chester to meet every time we’re there.